 What is the purpose of the Grasshopper-ARCHICAD Live Connection tool?

-The Grasshopper-ARCHICAD Live Connection offers a unique design workflow, helping to explore a large number of design variations, and create and fine-tune building details and structures using algorithms without exchanging files.
+The Grasshopper-ARCHICAD Live Connection offers a unique design workflow, using algorithms, which helps you explore a large number of design variations and create and fine-tune building details and structures - without exchanging files.

 Key features and benefits